-Chatham High St and the surrounding area has unacceptable levels of alcohol related crime and public nuisance associated with a high density of off licensed premises.
+Chatham High Street and surrounding the surrounding areas have unacceptable levels of alcohol related issues, including crime and public nuisance associated with a high density of licensed premises, particularly off licences.

 Policy 10 from the Statement of Licensing Policy is the most relevant to this application.
 Policy 10 sets out the expectation of the Licensing Authority when determining applications for off licensed premises.
 This states that when an application is in a CIP area the Authority will refer to the Cumulative Impact Policy, which outlines the expectations for applications made for off licenced premises in these areas.